kangwijen/kki-market/README.md

 # kki-market
-E-Commerce single-page application (SPA) based on the Laravel + Vue.js framework with integration to MySQL/MariaDB.
+E-Commerce based on the Laravel framework.